Lombiq/GitHub-Actions/Docs/SpellCheckingConfiguration.md

 # Spell checking configuration advice

-## Basics
+## Introduction

-Since this action is an extension of [check-spelling](https://github.com/check-spelling/check-spelling), make sure that you familiarize yourself with its concepts and configuration options first.
-Some of the most notable ones:
+Since our spell-checking [action](../.github/actions/spelling/action.yml) and [workflow](../.github/workflows/spelling.yml) are an extension of [check-spelling](https://github.com/check-spelling/check-spelling), make sure that you familiarize yourself with its concepts and configuration options first.

+## General tips

 - The spell checking process replaces matched words with a space character and built-in configuration files are checked first.
 - The order of entries within a configuration file matters.
+- Regex patterns are only processed per-line.

 ## Configuration files